merovex-press/stranded-series/docs/02-Setting/02-Geography/Elysion/elysion-system.md

 type: location
 ---
 \newpage{}
-## Elysion System
+### Elysion System

 Elysol is a binary system comprising Elysol Senior (G2V, primary) and Elysol Junior (KV5, companion).
 They orbit one another with a periodicity of roughly 79 solar years, where Senior's circular diameter to viewers on Elysion from 1' to 3' wide in the sky.
 Junior appears 5% closer than the Sun from the Earth.
+See the TV Tropes article on planets.[^tv-trope-planets]

+[^tv-trope-planets]: TV Trope.
+Useful Notes/Planets. https://tvtropes.org/pmwiki/pmwiki.php/UsefulNotes/Planets.
+Accessed February 20, 2020.

 Table: Elysion Binary Star Details